ift-gftc/doc.gftc/source/tools/firstmile-wild-test.md

 > The Capability Tool will also perform a trace-back.
 This is covered in our Communication Protocol / Trace-back article.

 ## Step 3: Capability Tool Requests Solution Generated Data using Internal System-to-System
 At this point the Capability Tool is going to use the same communication protocols from step 2 to request the same data back from you.

 > NOTE: This step will use the GE_recordTime and LE_recordTime.
+It will scan the events returned in step 2 to find the min/max record time.

 ### Querying the Digital Link Resolver of the Capability Tool to Obtain the EPCIS URL
 In order to perform this step the capability tool will execute the following HTTP Request: